aleksebastian/blitvazon-checkout-service/README.md

 ## Checkout service

-> Item page checkout microservice developed using React and styled-components following SOA principles.
-Connected via REST API to an express server and persisting data using mongoDB.
+> Amazon-style checkout microservice that generates, persists, and displays product data through a REST API.
+Developed using the MERN stack and styled-components for the front-end styling.

 ## Related services